Fortnite guide (v7.20) – tips and tricks for Season 7, how to play, how to improve, how to win

 Simply put, a high rarity weapon will always be objectively better than the same weapon in a lower rarity.
 So you should always, for example, choose a Gold Assault Rifle over a Grey Assault Rifle.
 But equally important is this: if you’re looking at two completely different weapons, don’t just go for the higher rarity weapon.
 A Green Pump Shotgun is much more essential than a Gold Minigun.

 It’s also worth taking into account the type of ammunition which a gun takes.
 There are five types of ammo in the game: Light Bullets, Medium Bullets, Heavy Bullets, Shells ‘n’ Slugs, and Rockets.
-Broadly speaking, they are reserved for SMGs, Assault Rifles, Sniper Rifles, Shotguns, and Explosives, respectively – but there are a number of exceptions to this, and so you should take care to check if you have enough ammo to justify taking one weapon over another.
+So you should take care to check if you have enough ammo to justify taking one weapon over another.

 For an in-depth and up-to-date explanation of every single weapon in Fortnite Battle Royale, head over to our Fortnite weapons guide.